danielgreenberger/RaceCar/RosIntegration/README.md

 The messages in **common_msgs** are often used as the standard messages by many applications (i.e Google Cartographer), so it's better to try using them before re-inventing the wheel.

-such as Pointcloud or Odometer data.

-common_msgs

-Many message type definitions are available from ROS built-in libraries: std_msgs

- , and the user may define

 ### Packages and Workspaces